Alwin-Lin/GCP-automation/README.md

 ```
 bash cloneAndBuild.sh
 ```
+### Before your run triggerCreation.sh
+It is important that you have <a href="https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers">connected to github repositories</a> or else this will not work at all.

+After that is done:
 ```
 bash triggerCreation.sh
 ```
 If you just want to clone project and build, cloneAndBuild.sh

-#### Before your run triggerCreation.sh
-It is important that you have <a href="https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers">connected to github repositories</a> or else this will not work at all
+## Examples
+Here is a <a href="https://medium.com/@alwin001/continuous-integration-283852c71c02">blog</a> that goes through the complete process from creating a project to setting up a trigger.

 ## What each files do
 These scripts are designed for google shell
 ### setup.sh
 Creates android SDK and tar image, as well as create google cloud storage.
+This takes care of step 3 and 4 in the example

 The defalt SDK image type is SDK, Android version is 28